Power BI security whitepaper

 Metadata (report definition)

 a.
-Reports can either be Excel for Office 365 reports, or Power BI reports.
+Reports can either be Excel for Microsoft 365 reports, or Power BI reports.
 The following applies for metadata based on the type of report:

 a.
 Excel Report metadata is stored encrypted in SQL Azure.
-Metadata is also stored in Office 365.
+Metadata is also stored in Microsoft 365.

 b.
 Power BI reports are stored encrypted in Azure SQL database.

-Static data includes artifacts such as background images and custom visuals.
+Static data includes artifacts such as background images and Power BI visuals.

 a.
-For reports created with Excel for Office 365, nothing is stored.
+For reports created with Excel for Microsoft 365, nothing is stored.

 b.
 For Power BI reports, the static data is stored and is encrypted in Azure Blob storage.

 a.
-For reports created with Excel for Office 365, nothing is cached.
+For reports created with Excel for Microsoft 365, nothing is cached.

 b.
-For Power BI reports, data for the visuals shown are cached encrypted in Azure SQL Database.
+For Power BI reports, the data for the reports’ visuals shown is cached and stored in the Visual Data Cache described in the following section.

 Original Power BI Desktop (.pbix) or Excel (.xlsx) files published to Power BI